CouncilofLorien/counciloflorien.github.io/docs/cards/S/staff-asunder.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Playable on a Wizard bearing Wizard's Staff whose company is facing an attack.
 Wizard makes a corruption check.
 Place Wizard's staff in your marshalling point pile.
 Wizard gains +5 prowess against the attack.
 Modify the attack's body by -2.   <br>_“...Gandalf lifted his staff, and crying aloud he smote the bridge before him.
-The staff broke asunder and fell from his hand."_{: .fs-3 } ***---&#65279;LotRII***{: .fs-3 }
+The staff broke asunder and fell from his hand."_ ***---&#65279;LotRII***
 >